dvanic/workshopbmc/CONTRIBUTING.md

 ## Where to Contribute

-1. If you wish to change this lesson, please work in <https://github.sydney.edu.au/informatics/training.artemis/>, which can be viewed at <https://sydney-informatics-hub.github.io/training.artemis/>.
+1. If you wish to change this lesson, FIXME please work in <https://github.sydney.edu.au/informatics/training.artemis/>, which can be viewed at <https://sydney-informatics-hub.github.io/training.artemis/>.